pbatard/AltInput/README.md

 All configuration is done in `PluginData\AltInput\config.ini`

-__As of version 0.4__, the following DirectInput controls, if present, can be assigned to Vessel Control.
+The following DirectInput controls, if present, can be assigned to Vessel Control.
 These are the names you should use for `Control` when adding a `Control = Mapping` line in your config file:
 * `X`
 * `Y`